netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## Pattern-based Filtering

-Pattern-based filtering is useful to detect specific patterns, signatures, or encapsulated packets. {{example_p}} shows an example of the message body of a request to install a filter to discard IP-in-IP encapsulated messages with an inner source IP address equal to "2001:db8::1/128".
-By using the offset at the end of layer 3, the rule targets a specific portion of the payload that starts 20 bytes after the beginning of the data (skipping the first 20 bytes).
+Pattern-based filtering is useful to detect specific patterns, signatures, or encapsulated packets. {{example_p}} shows an example of the message body of a request to install a filter to discard IP-in-IP encapsulated messages with an inner destination IP address equal to "2001:db8::1".
+By using the offset at the end of layer 3, the rule targets a specific portion of the payload that starts 20 bytes after the beginning of the data (that is, skipping the first 20 bytes of the inner IPv6 header).

 For the readers' convenience, the textual representation of the pattern is used in the example instead of the binary form.